Emergency Dental Care

 Cracking a tooth

-If you have ever cracked a tooth before you will know it can be a painful experience, and whilst not quite as severe as losing a tooth, will still require emergency dental intervention.
+If you have ever cracked a tooth before you will know it can be a painful experience, and whilst not quite as severe as losing a tooth, it will still require urgent dental intervention.

 Other dental emergencies